• ABC Details

 Purpose:

-The St. John’s Urban Region Appeal Board (the Appeal Board) has a mandate to hear appeals of the decisions of the St. John’s Land Development Advisory Authority (the Authority) and make recommendations in writing to the Minister of Fisheries, Forestry and Agriculture on appeals under the St. John’s Urban Region Agriculture Development Area Regulations (the Regulations) of the Lands Act (the Act).
+The St. John’s Urban Region Agriculture Appeal Board (the Appeal Board) has a mandate to hear appeals of the decisions of the St. John’s Land Development Advisory Authority (the Authority) and make recommendations in writing to the Minister of Forestry, Agriculture and Lands on appeals under the St. John’s Urban Region Agriculture Development Area Regulations (the Regulations) of the Lands Act (the Act).

 The Authority was established to consider applications for development activities in the St. John’s Urban Region Agriculture Development Area (ADA) as defined by the Act and the Regulations.
 There are 12,166 hectares of land within the St. John’s ADA that fall within seven municipalities on the North East Avalon: St. John’s, Conception Bay South, Logy Bay-Middle Cove-Outer Cove, Portugal Cove-St. Phillips, Flat Rock, Torbay and Pouch Cove.